MoodCat/MoodCat.me-Core/README.md

 To succesfully run/test the application, a couple of steps should be followed to install various dependencies and configurations:

-1. After cloning, open the IDE of your preference (Eclipse/IntelliJ), import the project as maven project and make sure `target/metamodel` is a resource-folder of your project.
+1. After cloning, open the IDE of your preference (Eclipse/IntelliJ), import the project as maven project and make sure `target/metamodel` is a source-folder of your project.
 2. Execute the following Maven commands:
   * `mvn generate-resources` This command should create various classes in `target/metamodel`
   * `mvn install` This command should install all maven dependencies